-- 21. The applicant's response to the notice of intention amended his application, contended that the amended application would alleviate the problems raised in the notice of intention and offered to modify the request further 'if this would assist'. - 22.
+- 21. The applicant's response to the notice of intention amended his application, it contended that the amended application would alleviate the problems raised in the notice of intention and offered to modify the request further 'if this would assist'. - 22.
 By requiring consultation, the FOI Act clearly requires that information provided during consultation be considered by the decision-maker.
-This would be consistent with the well-established principle in Australian administrative law requiring a decision-maker to turn 'proper, genuine and realistic consideration to the merits' of a decision.

-23. On 25 June 2021, CHS' Information Officer decided to refuse to deal with the application.The decision notice said:
+This would be consistent with the well-established principle in Australian administrative law requiring a decision-maker to turn 'proper, genuine and realistic consideration to the merits' of a decision. - 23.
+On 25 June 2021, AHD's Information Officer decided to refuse to deal with the application.

-It is my decision that the public interest would not be served by the substantial expenditure of resources required to continue processing your request.

-- 24. The decision notice acknowledged that the notice of intention was sent and consultation invited.
+The decision notice said: - It is my decision that the public interest would not be served by the substantial expenditure of resources required to continue processing your request. - 24.
+The decision notice acknowledged that the notice of intention was sent and consultation invited.
 However, it made no reference whatsoever to the applicant's response.
-According to s 46(2), this response provided an amended application, so CHS was required to consider the application in its amended form rather than the original application. - 25.
-I am not satisfied that CHS' Information Officer gave proper, genuine and realistic consideration to the application in its amended form, the applicant's submissions about how the amended application would be less resource-intensive to process, or the applicant's offer to re-engage to narrow the application further if it would assist CHS.
+According to s 46(2), this response provided an amended application, so the AHD's Information Officer was bound to consider the application in its amended form rather than the original application.